MaterSim/PyXtal/doc/Usage.rst

     from pyxtal.crystal import random_crystal_2D
     my_crystal = random_crystal_2D(20, ['C'], [4], 1.0, thickness=2.0)

-would generate a 2d crystal with layer group ``P2_122 (20)``, 4 carbon atoms in the primitive cell, a volume factor of 1.0, and a thickness of 2.0 Angstroms.
+would generate a 2d crystal with

+- layer group ``P2_122 (20)``,
+- 4 carbon atoms in the primitive cell,
+- a volume factor of 1.0,
+- a thickness of 2.0 Angstroms.

 As with the 3d case, for crystals with multiple atom types, you may replace ``[‘C’]`` and ``[4]`` with lists of the atomic symbols and amounts, respectively.
 The crystal will be periodic in two directions instead of 3.
-PyXtal adds 10 Angstroms of vacuum on each side of the 2D lattice, so that optimization may be performed without altering the structure file.
+PyXtal adds ``10 Angstroms of vacuum`` on each side of the 2D lattice, so that optimization may be performed without altering the structure file.
 However, care should be taken when using the cif file for applications designed for 3D crystals.
 The axis of non-periodicity can be accessed via my_crystal.PBC; each axis will either be 1 or 0, representing either periodicity or non-periodicity.
 For example, PBC = [1,1,0] means that the x and y axes are periodic, while the z axis is non-periodic.

 Note that the layer group number is different from the international space group number, and ranges between 1 and 80.
-For a list of the layer groups and their symmetry operations, see `the International Tables of Crystallography, Volume E, part 4 <https://it.iucr.org/Eb/ch4o1v0001/contents/>`_.
+For a list of the layer groups and their symmetry operations, see `the International Tables of Crystallography, Volume E, part 4 <https://it.iucr.org/Eb/ch4o1v0001/contents/>`_ or use the `pyxtal_symmetry utility <COMMAND_MODE.html#pyxtal-symmetry-utility>`_.

 By default, PyXtal will automatically generate a value for the thickness of the unit cell, based on the volume.
 By specifying a value for thickness, you override this behavior.
 So, if you are testing over a range of volume factors, consider how the shape of the unit cell will be affected, and change the thickness accordingly.
 Alternatively, you may supply a custom Lattice object, as described below.